 You cook a bone-in turkey breast for 15 – 20 minutes per pound or until the temperature reaches 155-160 Fahrenheit in the thickest part of the breast.

-My bird was 5 pounds and took 1 hour and 40 minutes to reach 160; so it ended up taking 20 minutes per pound.
+My roast turkey breast was 5 pounds and took 1 hour and 40 minutes to reach 160 degrees F, so it took 20 minutes per pound.

 Step ten

 Take the brined turkey breast out of the oven and let it rest on the counter for 20 minutes before slicing.
-Some people place a tent of foil over the bird but I don’t bother.
+Some people place a foil tent over the bird, but I don’t bother.

 Look at those yummy onions.